Aidar5/nattoeng/docs/source/book/20_concurrent_connections/concurrent_futures.rst

 The concurrent.futures module provides a high-level interface for working with processes and threads.
 For both threads and processes the same interface is used which makes it easy to switch between them.

-If you compare this module with threading or multiprocessing, it has fewer features but with concurrent.futures work easier and interface more understandable.
+If you compare this module with threading or multiprocessing, it has fewer features but with concurrent.futures it's easier to work and interface more understandable.

 Concurrent.futures module allows to solve the problem of starting multiple threads/processes and getting data from them.
 For this purpose, the module uses two classes: